kcao1199/Cao_Robertson-MADA-Project/README.md

 used to keep track of packages.
 * See the various `README.md` files in those folders for some more information.

+# Dr.Handel's notes [ignore if reviewing project]:
-# Template content
+## Template content

-The template comes with a few files that are meant as illustrative examples of the kinds of content you would place in the different folders.
 See the `readme` files in each folder for more details.

 * There is a simple, made-up dataset in the `raw_data` folder.
 * The `processing_code` folder contains several files that load the raw data, perform a bit of cleaning, and save the result in the `processed_data` folder.